leesangjun1903/Computer-Vision-and-Tabula-AI/Vision Models/readme.md

 - SinGAN: Learning a Generative Model from a Single Natural Image | Image generation
 - StarGAN v2: Diverse Image Synthesis for Multiple Domains | Image generation
 - Structural-analogy from a Single Image Pair | Image generation
+- StyleGAN2 : Analyzing and Improving the Image Quality of StyleGAN | Image generation